marceldobehere/goofy-media-front/README.md

 * [ ] Probably Keeping the tag order correctly (currently auto sorted alphabetically)
 * [ ] Blocking System (Blocking, Seeing blocked users, unblocking, automatic filtering of content from blocked users)
 * [ ] Improved Commenting UI
-* [ ] Short Links including metadata for embedding on other sites
 * [ ] Basic Admin Moderation (deleting posts, comments, users) (All actions will be signed and stored in a different table or something)
 * [ ] Reporting System
     * [ ] Post reporting